The Obelisco of Buenos Aires: How it Came to be a Symbol of the City

 The construction of the monument was very quick, beginning on 20th March 1936 and finishing with the inauguration on 23rd May of the same year.
 Alberto Prebisch had been placed in charge as the architect for the project, and a further 157 workers from the German company GEOPÉ took part in the build, one of which, José Consentino, sadly died in the process.
 The cost of the project was around 200,000 pesos.

-Just three years after the inauguration of the Obelisco, a vote was held among the councillors of the City of Buenos Aires to decide whether it should be demolished.
 The council had decided that the monument posed a safety risk as several pieces of slate had become dislodged from the top and fallen to the ground.
 Demolition was seen as the best option as they didn’t want to spend money on continuous repairs.
 A public debate was sparked following the decision, with many disagreeing with the plan.
 Defenders of the Obelisco argued that not only would its demolition be a big financial cost, but that it wouldn’t make sense as since its inauguration, the Obelisco had already become an important landmark and a favourite destination for tourists.
 By 1939, many businesses surrounding the Obelisco would use it as a point of reference for customers, declaring they were “opposite the Obelisco”.

 The vote was held in June of 1939 and 23 councillors voted in favour of the demolition, with just 3 opposing it.
 From the date of the vote, there would be just 10 days before the demolition would take place, and in those 10 days, there was much opposition to the decision.
 Many politicians outside of the City of Buenos Aires argued that the decision of whether to demolish the Obelisco was one that concerned the entire country, not just Buenos Aires.
 In the end, the mayor of Buenos Aires, Arturo Goyeneche, vetoed the decision and the Obelisco survived.